 - In a small bowl, combine the sauce ingredients as listed above.
 Mix well and set aside.

 - Add the cornstarch to the bowl of diced chicken and toss until evenly coated.
+If needed, add more cornstarch.

 - Heat vegetable oil in a large pan on medium-high heat until it appears shimmery.
 Fry coated chicken in small batches until golden and crispy, about 5-7 minutes.
-Remove and transfer the fried chicken to a wire rack or paper-towel lined plate to remove excess oil.
+Remove and transfer the fried chicken to a wire rack or paper-towel-lined plate to remove excess oil.

 - Reduce to medium heat, add the fried chicken, and toss to coat evenly.
 Garnish with green onions and sesame seeds.
 Enjoy!